You are legally required to:

 You can use our compliance certificate template (DOC, 47 KB) or prepare your own.

-Advertising compliance certificates must be publicly available on your agency's website.
+Advertising compliance certificates must be publicly available and (free of charge) on the agency's website.

 You don’t need a compliance certificate for routine advertising under $250,000 (ex GST) as long as:

 - the advertising is approved by an ‘authorised officer’ and any other approver as determined by your delegations manual.

 - the authorised officer is satisfied that the advertising complies with the Government Advertising Act 2011, the Regulation, and the advertising guidelines (PDF, 72.38 KB).